RitchieP/Squares_and_Brackets/README.md

 - Use at least two of the following data structures: Linked List, Stacks, Queues
 - Other data structures such as Vector, Binary Trees, Arrays are not allowed.
 - Array of objects are allowed
+- Global variables is not allowed
+- Recursion is not allowed